Put Down That Phone: Texting a Leading Cause of Florida Car Accidents

 - A National Highway Traffic Safety Administration survey from 2006 shows that 80% of car crashes were caused by a driver being distracted within three seconds of the event.

 More than 2.1 trillion text messages were sent in the United States in 2011, and car accidents are currently the number one cause of death for people between the ages of 16 and 52, according to the CDC.
 Clearly, there is a direct link between texting, distracted driving, and Florida car accidents.
 Florida does not currently have plan for banning texting while operating a vehicle.

 If you have been injured in a car accident involving a distracted driver, you need the help of an experienced Gainesville car accident attorney immediately to protect your legal rights.
-Call the Law Office of Jeffrey Meldon & Associates today for a free consultation: 800-373-8000.
+Call the Jeffrey Meldon & Associates today for a free consultation: 800-373-8000.